smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 *...rapidInquiryFacility\rifDatabase\SQLserver\production*.
 A backup of the *sahsuland_dev* database is required, as created by
 *rebuild_all.bat* (see: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/installation/README.md) or supplied by SAHSU.

+Either:

+1. Create *...rapidInquiryFacility\rifDatabase\SQLserver\production\sahsuland_dev.bak* using rebuild_all.bat

+or:

+2. Use a pre-built database dump provided by SAHSU.
+If you use the prebuilt version check that the dump *sahsuland_dev.bak* is unZipped.

 You will need to enter:

 * Database name